Yvorra Leadership Development Foundation

 Decatur Texas

-Accepting the first donation for TEXAS HEAT, from left to right, Chris Hawley, (IAFC HazMat Conference Coordinator), Chief Bob Royall (IAFC Hazardous Materials Committee Chairman), Larry Jantzen (Assistant Chief, Austin, Texas Fire Department and Committee Chairman for TEXAS HEAT), and Mike Hildebrand, (President, Yvorra Leadership Development Foundation)
+Accepting the first donation for TEXAS HEAT, from left to right, Chris Hawley, (IAFC HazMat Conference Coordinator), Chief Bob Royall (IAFC Hazardous Materials Committee Chairman), Larry Jantzen (Assistant Chief, Austin, Texas Fire Department and Committee Chairman for TX HEAT), and Mike Hildebrand, (President, Yvorra Leadership Development Foundation)